 Contrary as it may sound, both stress and anxiety have self-preservation as their mission statement.
 But their good intentions don’t always “play nice” with a desired peaceful flow to life.

-You can, however, create your own personalized survival toolkit, complete with tailored techniques to help you manage stress and worry.
+You can, however, create your own personalized stress and anxiety management toolkit, complete with tailored techniques to help you manage stress and worry.

 The key ingredient here is finding what stress- and anxiety-management techniques work best for you.
 And operating from self-compassion, patience, and resilience (hopefully) goes without saying.